Ever wondered what a coder’s tool kit looked like?

 If you’re working on a website or web application, you might want to consider using Twitter Bootstrap.
 Bootstrap is a front-end framework that gets its name because it ‘bootstraps’ your website by giving it a ready-made design similar to Twitter’s.

-Although I recommend Twitter Bootstrap, it’s only one of many front-end frameworks.
+Although we recommend Twitter Bootstrap, it’s only one of many front-end frameworks.
 You have the choice of many others too, such as Zurb Foundation.

-Stack Overflow is a popular programming Q&A forum, established by Jeff Atwood of the Coding Horror blog.
-Many programmers rely on this forum when they get stuck and need help, and you can too.
+Stack Overflow is a popular coding Q&A forum, established by Jeff Atwood of the Coding Horror blog.
+Many coders rely on this forum when they get stuck and need help, and you can too.

 Again, Stack Overflow isn’t the only tool of its kind.
 However, it’s the best known and most highly-trafficked coding discussion forum, and therefore you’ll have the best chance of getting the help you need from this forum.